Committed to making a difference

 On June 22, 2017, 40 men took to the ice at HarborCenter in Buffalo, NY in an attempt to set the world record for the longest continuous hockey game.
 Through July 3, 2017, the 40 men lived onsite, played hockey nonstop, and raised more than $1 million Roswell Park.

 11 Day Power Play Community Shift

-After the incredible success of 2017, Mike and Amy knew that The 11 Day Power Play had to continue.
-And the community as a whole needed to play.
-The Community Shift was born and has grown to more than 2,300 pairs of skates hitting the ice, in three hours shifts over this 11-day marathon hockey game.
-They knew the community needed to benefit more on the receiving end as well, and Amy knew from experience that the families, especially the children, of patients need to be a part of their journey.
-Make-A-Wish Western New York, Camp Good Days and Special Times and The Roswell Park & Oishei Children’s Cancer and Blood Disorders Program became additional beneficiaries.
-From 2018 to 2020 more than $4 million has been raised through the Community Shift for these programs, bringing the total raised by The 11 Day Power Play organization to more than $7 million in just five years.
+After the incredible success of the initial event, Mike and Amy knew The 11 Day Power Play had to continue.
+The Community Shift was created and has grown to more than 2,300 pairs of skates hitting the ice in three hours shifts for an 11-day marathon hockey game.
+The beneficiaries of the game have also grown.
+Make-A-Wish Western New York, Camp Good Days and Special Times and The Roswell Park & Oishei Children’s Cancer and Blood Disorders Program benefit each year.
+Since 2017, more than $7.3 million has been raised by The 11 Day Power Play organization.

 more than just a game

 Whether you’ve been personally affected by cancer or know someone who has, you’re not alone.
 We’re all in this together.
 So volunteer.
 Give what you can.
 Every bit counts.